JGLTechnologies/JGL-Bot/README.md

 Setting a welcome message:

-`/set message name: Welcome, message: {member} has joine the server!` Leave message empty to unset it.
+`/set message name: Welcome message: {member} has joined the server!` Leave message empty to unset it.

 <br>